 In late 2004, after many requests for a high quality snow bar holding system, we did extensive research and teamed up with the originator of the bar system that crimps on to a standing seam panel.
 The Snobar™ and Colorbar™ products are extremely strong and time proven systems.
 They are made from aluminum, galvanized or stainless steel and unlike any other bar system on the market today, Snobar™ is the only system to boast an unmatched ice stopping system that keeps snow and ice from going under and or ramping up and over the bar!

 We had more requests for a metal snow guard.
-The only items we could find on the metal snow guard market were too tiny to work or cheap cast guards that we determined would get brittle and break in the cold.
-One year later we found the maker of the SnowCatcher™!
-This large, mild steel snow guard is available in mill finish or in 8 standard powder coated paint colors.
+The only items we could find on the metal snow guard market were too tiny to work or cheap cast guards that proved to get brittle and break in the cold.
+One year later we developed the SnowCatcher™!
+This large, stainless steel snow guard is available in mill finish or many powder coated colors.
 Because we have not found a bonding agent that is adequate for metal to metal attachment, this guard is intended for screw down mounting only.
 The profile is similar to our popular SnoBlox™ design and will fit most screw or nail down metal panels on the market.

 In 2007 we began carrying #14 screws for screw down applications.
 We also had a number of requests to make our snow guards available on a wholesale B2B level, so we did just that!
 We offered our Icejax™ and SnoBlox™ models with low minimum purchasing quantities at a wholesale price for qualified resellers (Call for more information).
 This is a great opportunity for many businesses to increase their profit margins while providing the industry with an amazingly simple, strong and effective roofing accessory that enhances safety and eliminates building and property damage, made by the originators.
 We also began carrying the metal SnowCatcher model, our first metal pad-style snow guard, in 2007.